Mon - Sun10:00 - 17:00

 • The scenes are performed in the ballroom and in the castle courtyard.
 However, we reserve the right to make changes, so please check the day’s schedule with locations on the board in the courtyard upon arrival.
 Or ask one of our friendly castle hosts.

 • Hamlet Highlights takes place daily during the summer season from 11:00–16:00.
 Kronborg Castle is open for visits from 10:00–17:00.
+So if you're spending your summer holiday in Elsinore in North Zealand, you can experience Hamlet Highlights.

 • Yes, the performances are included in your admission to Kronborg Castle.
 No separate ticket is required.